papyri/site-docs/checklist.md

  * II, La correspondance privée et les réseaux personnels de Philoklès, Apollôs et Ischyras, ed.
 A. Bülow-Jacobsen, J.-L. Fournet, B. Redon.
 Cairo 2019.
 (Fouilles de l'Ifao 81).
 Nos.
 152-334.

 ### O.Leid.
 = _Greek Ostraka: a Catalogue of the Greek Ostraka in the National Museum of Antiquities at Leiden, with a Chapter on the Greek Ostraka in the Papyrological Institute of the University of Leiden_, ed.
 R.S.
 Bagnall, P.J.
 Sijpesteijn and K.A.
 Worp.
 Zutphen 1980.
 (Collections of the National Museum of Antiquities at Leiden IV).
 Nos.
 1—410.
 Descripta nos.
-411—697.
-[TPC] [Online: Leiden](http://hdl.handle.net/1887/11120)
+411—697. &#91;TPC&#93; [Online: Leiden](http://hdl.handle.net/1887/11120)

 ### O.Leid.Dem.
 = _The Demotic Ostraca in the National Museum of Antiquities at Leiden_, ed.
 M.A.A.
 Nur el-Din.
 Leiden 1974.
 Nos.
 1—590.